armsp/BDPP-23-Covid-Project/work/project/readme.md

 ## Model installation

 If you do not want to train the model(s) yourself and you have a pickled model, from this here directory (`project`) execute the model installation script: E.g. `python3 install_model.py full.pkl train_honest_forward`.
 Here `full.pkl` is the path to your pickled model and `train_honest_forward` is the name of the computation node that yields this model normally.
 Essentially, we perform a manual cache insertion to avoid computation.
-Warning: This circumvents automatic cache invalidation.
+Warning: This may circumvent automatic cache invalidation.
 Make sure you know what you are doing and know where the model `full.pkl` comes from.
+A pretrained model of the latest version is always available [here](https://gnorpel.com/full.pkl).

 ## Git